From Adelaide to Brisbane via Melbourne and Sydney: India found heroes every step of the way

 It was a series win that defied logic and expectations, but built firmly on one unmissable, intangible trait: heart.

-In the endgame, India found heroes from every corner of their squad: the ones that were picked to be part of the first XI, the ones that were meant to be back-ups, and back-ups to the back-ups, the ones that were not even selected in the actual squad and stayed back only to assist the team during net sessions, the coaches and other support staff with special shoutout to physio Nitin Patel.
+In the endgame, India found heroes from every corner of their squad: the ones that were picked to be part of the first XI, the ones that were meant to be back-ups, and back-ups to the back-ups, the ones that were not even selected in the actual squad and stayed back only to assist the team during net sessions, the coaches and other support staff with a special shoutout to physio Nitin Patel.

 The team took blow after blow, overcame a laundry list of injuries.
 Whatever Australia threw at them, the Indians took it on their chin, stumbled sometimes, but got back up as if to say they can do this all day.
 Whenever it felt inevitable that Australia will impose their superiority, they found an answer.
 They were not intimidated by the might of their opponents, at full strength, raring to make it right for what happened the last time around.
 Sure, there were leaders who the team rallied behind, but it was always about the collective.
 Expected and unexpected, young and old, India found players who put their hands up every step of the way.
 It was absolutely marvellous stuff.